 Acts of love >> Love is one of the fruits of the

-love and affection from God is spiritual, it is connected to knowledge and
+love and affection from God is spiritually connected to knowledge and

-knowledge.
-The core basis of our faith is the knowledge of Scripture, whereas
+discernment, pertaining to faith.
+The basis of our faith is the knowledge of Scripture, whereas

-the faith of God that He imparts in us transcends the letter on the page and
+God's faith that He has entrusted to us transcends the letter on the page,

-becomes spiritual in nature.
-We also love one another by the same Spirit and
+being spiritual in nature, and we love one another by the same Spirit

-through the same faith that we have come to know God.
+through faith that we have come to know God.

 (127e) Thy kingdom come